pinecone-io/canopy/docs/library.md

 Tokenizer.initialize()
 ```

-Then, each time you want to use the tokenizer, you can simply initialize it with the following command:
+Then, each time you want to use the tokenizer, you can simply instantiate a local object:

 ```python
 from resin.tokenizer import Tokenizer